Richard D. Gill

-Richard David Gill (born 1951) is a British-Dutch mathematician.
+Richard David Gill (born 11 September 1951) is a British-Dutch mathematician and professor emeritus at Leiden University.
 He has held academic positions in the Netherlands.
 As a probability theorist and statistician, Gill has researched counting processes.
 He is also known for his consulting and advocacy on behalf of alleged victims of statistical misrepresentation, including the reversal of the murder conviction of a Dutch nurse who had been jailed for six years.

 Education

-Gill studied mathematics at the University of Cambridge (1970–1973), and subsequently followed the Diploma of Statistics course there (1973–1974).
-He obtained a Ph.D. in mathematics in 1979, with the thesis Censoring and Stochastic Integrals, which was supervised by Jacobus Oosterhoff and Carel Scheffer of the Vrije Universiteit, which awarded the doctorate.

-During his career Gill has supervised 24 Ph.D. students including Sara van de Geer and Mark van der Laan.
+Gill was born in 1951 in Redhill, Surrey, England.
+He went to Gonville and Caius College, Cambridge in 1970 and earned a BA degree (1st class) in mathematics from the University of Cambridge in 1973, followed by a Diploma of Statistics (with distinction) in 1974.

+He subsequently moved to the Netherlands, where he married his Dutch wife, and in 1974 began his doctoral research at the Amsterdam Mathematics Centre, later receiving his PhD in mathematics from the Vrije Universiteit Amsterdam (VU Amsterdam) in 1979.
+His thesis, supervised by Jacobus (Kobus) Oosterhoff and Carel Scheffer, was titled Censoring and Stochastic Integrals.

 Gill has said that he was "not much of an activist" as a student, but now feels guilty about not speaking up more at the time about perceived injustices, saying that this is partly because of an incident when working as a statistician in the 1970s when he helped on an experiment that severed the front legs of rats to investigate whether it would lead to the reshaping of their skulls.
 Gill said that this incident has stayed with him, as "what upset me most is that I didn’t have the strength of character to refuse to do that job".

 Career

-In 1974 Gill was appointed at the Mathematical Centre (later renamed Centrum Wiskunde & Informatica, or CWI) of Amsterdam.
-After receiving his Ph.D., he continued to collaborate with Danish and Norwegian statisticians for ten years, co-authoring Statistical models based on counting processes, by Andersen, Borgan, Gill, and Keiding.
+From 1974 to 1983, Gill worked as a research associate at the Mathematical Statistics department of the Mathematical Centre (later renamed Centrum Wiskunde & Informatica, or CWI) in Amsterdam.
+Between 1979 and 1982, he was also part-time research associate at Interfaculty for Actuarial Science and Econometrics of the VU Amsterdam.
+After receiving his doctorate, he continued to collaborate with Danish and Norwegian statisticians for ten years, co-authoring Statistical models based on counting processes, by Andersen, Borgan, Gill, and Keiding.

-Gill became head of the Department of Mathematical Statistics at CWI in 1983.
-In 1988, Gill moved to the Department of Mathematics of Utrecht University, where he held the chair in mathematical stochastics.
-His PhD students include Sara van de Geer, and Mark van der Laan (co-advised by Peter Bickel).
-In 2006, Gill moved to the Department of Mathematics at Leiden University, where he held the chair of mathematical statistics.
+Gill became head of the Mathematical Statistics Department at the CWI in 1983.
+From 1986 to 1990, he also served as a special professor (Dutch: "bijzonder hoogleraar") at Leiden University.
+In 1988, Gill moved to the Department of Mathematics of Utrecht University, where he became a full professor in mathematical stochastics, a position he held till 2006.

+In 2006, Gill moved to the Department of Mathematics at Leiden University, where he was appointed to the position of Professor of mathematical statistics.
 He retired from Leiden in 2017.
+During his career Gill has supervised 24 doctoral students, including Sara van de Geer and Mark van der Laan (co-advised by Peter Bickel).

 Gill became a citizen of the Netherlands in 1996.